cppcoders/Data-mining-project/README.md

 - Exponential curve equation</br>
 - Logistic curve equation

-The day which we will predict the number of cases is May 25 2020.
+The day which we will predict the number of cases on is May 25 2020.

 Tools : R lang